joshenoy/sathyabh.at/content/blog/2012-09-06-reddits-secret-santa-and-guinness-world-record-for-most-email-addresses-in-to-list.md

   - Life

 ---
-Way back in late November/December last year, I took part in reddit&#8217;s <a href="https://redditgifts.com/exchanges/secret-santa-2011/" target="_blank">/r/secretsanta</a>.
+Way back in late November/December last year, I took part in reddit's <a href="https://redditgifts.com/exchanges/secret-santa-2011/" target="_blank">/r/secretsanta</a>.
 I found it was pretty cool, to (hopefully) get a random gift based on my barren, lurking <a href="https://www.reddit.com/user/sathyabhat/" target="_blank">reddit account</a>, though a <a href="https://www.google.co.in/search?q=sathyabhat" target="_blank">small search</a> would reveal a lot more about me.

-Anyway, after [Ashwin&#8217;s][1] feedback(&#8220;my santa didn&#8217;t send anything.
-I was reassigned. second santa also nothing. #foreveralone&#8221;) I didn&#8217;t expect anything.
+Anyway, after [Ashwin's][1] feedback("my santa didn't send anything.
+I was reassigned. second santa also nothing. #foreveralone") I didn't expect anything.
 A month or so later, however, my secret santa confirmed shipment of the gift.
 And I received it couple of days later.

 <blockquote class="twitter-tweet tw-align-center">
   <p>